ValerianDedaj/SE_Project_Phase1_MyHome/README.md

 The marketing and sales team is responsible for attracting users and clients to the freelancing website.
 They develop marketing strategies, run advertising campaigns, and engage with potential users through various channels.
 Their efforts contribute to user acquisition, retention, and revenue generation.]

 ## b.
 User Stories:
 [Present a few detailed user stories: Include the user type (e.g., administrator, end-user).
-Clearly outline the corresponding requirement and the benefit it brings to the user or project.]
+Clearly outline the corresponding requirement and the benefit it brings to the user or project.
-[·   	User Story for a Freelancer:
+·   	User Story for a Freelancer:
 Title: Submit Proposal for a Project
 As a Freelancer, I want to be able to submit a proposal for a project posted by a client, so that I can showcase my skills and expertise and potentially win the project.
-Acceptance Criteria:]
+Acceptance Criteria:
-[1.
-Project Discovery:
+1. Project Discovery:
 I can browse through available jobs listed on the platform and filter them based on criteria such as category, budget, and skills required.
 2. Proposal Submission:
 For jobs that match my skills and interests, I can submit a proposal detailing my qualifications to the job, relevant experience, and any additional information requested by the client.